Ben-Ganon/Obsidian_Olympus_DnD/Character Creation/Races.md

 Charge an enemy with all your might.
 Move to an enemy in range, dealing your Might roll as [[Combat Mechanics#Blunt Damage |blunt]] damage.
-(Might 6 - you roll d6 damage, Might 11 you roll d10 damage)
+(Might 6 - you roll d6 damage, Might 11 you roll d10 damage).

 ------------------